 US Inland Waterways Weather Report

-low.
-The low will move slowly northeastward through the weekend
+the Central/Southern Plains.
+The low will move northeastward today across

-Another cold front will move slowly through the watershed beginning
+• Another cold front will move through the watershed Monday-Thursday with

-Below normal to normal temperatures over the watershed from 6/20-6/24
+Below normal to normal temperatures over the entire region.

 Bill Frederick, USACE